xandkar/cellular-automata/life/README.md

 Description
 -----------
-I want to try several different approaches to implementing Conway's Game of Life.
+I want to try several different approaches to implementing [Conway's Game of Life].
 It shall be recorded in this repo.

 Each of the implementations (living in sequentially numbered directories) shall (eventually) have its own README file, documenting the approach taken.